22 Fun Things To Do In Mendoza, Argentina

 Eat

 Mendoza is a fantastic place to fully appreciate Argentinian cuisine.
-Empanadas, sorrentinos (a stuffed pasta), and delicious meat: there’s nothing better than having a fantastic steak or even an asado (Argentine bbq) accompanied by a local wine.
+Empanadas, sorrentinos (stuffed pasta), and delicious meat: there’s nothing better than a fantastic steak or even an asado (Argentine barbecue) accompanied by local wine.

 Vegans traveling to Mendoza should head straight to Cuenco, in Olascoaga 1412.
 This small eatery is open Mondays to Saturdays for lunch only.
-You serve yourself and pay by weight, which makes it extremely budget friendly, and have an incredible choice of very healthy options.
+You serve yourself and pay by weight, which makes it extremely budget-friendly, and you have an incredible choice of very healthy options.

-Make sure to read my post 25 Delicious Argentina Food To Try.
+Make sure to read my post 25 Delicious Argentina Food To Try if you want some more ideas of the best food to try in Mendoza, Argentina.

 Enjoy the incredible night scene